Aegon007/Aegon007.github.io/content/news/index.md

 ## News
 -----------------------------------------
+* 06/2025   One paper is accepted by IEEE IRI 2025 conference, congrats!
 * 08/2024   Dr. Chenggang Wang joined the Polytechnic Institute at the University of Oklahoma
 * 02/2023   One paper is accepted by ACM WiSec 2023.
 * 01/2023   Dr. Wang join Auburn University at Montgomery (AUM) as Assistant Professor.